Under the flawless pearly beauty of String of Pearls, don’t forget their toxicity to pets, including cats.

 |Pawing at the mouth||Skin irritation will encourage them to paw at their mouth|

-Your cat is most likely to develop these symptoms within a few minutes or hours.
+Your cat will likely develop these symptoms within a few minutes or hours.

 Diagnosis of String of Pearls Poisoning